Inference for Regression with Variables Generated by AI or Machine Learning: A Simple Example

-The stylized model is loosely based on the seminal work of \cite{bakerMeasuringEconomicPolicy2016}, which develops text-based measures of economic policy uncertainty (EPU) and investigates the relationship between EPU indices and economic outcomes.
-Suppose we are interested in the effect of $\theta_i$ (policy uncertainty in month $i$) on $Y_i$ (employment or investment, say, in month $i+1$).
-We are primarily concerned with inference on $\gamma_1$ in the regression model
+The model is loosely based on \cite{bakerMeasuringEconomicPolicy2016}.
+Suppose we are interested in the effect $\gamma$ of $\theta_i$ (policy uncertainty in month $i$) on $Y_i$ (employment or investment, say, in month $i+1$) in the regression model

-Policy uncertainty itself is a nebulous concept that is difficult to precisely define let alone observe.
-The key innovation of \cite{bakerMeasuringEconomicPolicy2016} is to construct EPU indices based on monthly counts of articles in 10 newspapers containing certain terms, then convert to index form.
-Their EPU index is then introduced as a covariate in regressions and VARs.
-But it's arguably the case that their measure, while a strong signal of policy uncertainty, is not numerically the same as policy uncertainty.
-For instance, one could change the set of newspapers surveyed and obtain a quantitatively different (but related) measure.
-We therefore adopt the specification
+Policy uncertainty is a nebulous concept that is difficult to precisely define let alone observe. \cite{bakerMeasuringEconomicPolicy2016} forms EPU indices from monthly counts of articles in ten newspapers containing certain terms, which they convert to an index.
+Evidently there is measurement error due to the sampling of articles: one could change the set of newspapers surveyed and obtain a quantitatively different (but related) measure.\footnote{Misclassification of articles is a second source of measurement error.
+We sidestep this for now for sake of exposition, but account for it in later sections.} To capture this, consider